ghoomfrog/silili/README.md

 Almost all of its words are of direct Proto-Indo-European origins.

 Check out the table of contents by clicking on the hamburger menu button above.
+It looks like this:

+![image](https://user-images.githubusercontent.com/35694451/236069162-6f92de20-d2c4-4369-be56-361b339d184e.png)

 If you don't see it, go [here](https://github.com/ghoomy/lil-si/tree/master#readme).

-![image](https://user-images.githubusercontent.com/35694451/236069162-6f92de20-d2c4-4369-be56-361b339d184e.png)

 # Phonology and Orthography